Nuclear-Peacock/Manuscript-Reviewer-local-3model-with-template/README.md

 A local-only manuscript review assistant that helps you generate a structured, human-style peer review.

-✅ Runs on your computer (localhost)
+✅ Runs on your computer (localhost only)

 ✅ Manuscripts stay on your PC

 ✅ Designed for radiology, nuclear medicine, medical education, and AI-in-radiology/education

 ⚠️ Privacy / confidentiality (please read)

 No deployment needed.
 This tool is meant to run only on your computer.

+Do not deploy this app.

-Do NOT deploy this app to any server.
+Do NOT deploy to any server.

 Do NOT use tunnels (ngrok / Cloudflare Tunnel / Streamlit Cloud).